TSiu88/TravelAPI/README.md

 ---
 ## Description

+#### 4/02/20 Work at Home Summary
+- Travel API
+  - Try fixes for authentication getting token but not applying
+  - Able to get to work in Postman if manually copy paste token into a header named "Authorization", can't get app to create header automatically
+- MVC Travel API Client
+  - Add basics that call on custom API
+- Struggles
+  - JWT token based authentication
+  - JSON deserialilze objects not having null reference exception

 #### 4/01/20 Work at Home Summary
 Tiffany Siu, Jiwon Han
 - Travel API
   - Get the most popular travel destinations by number of reviews or by overall rating
   - PUT and DELETE reviews if it matches with user name
   - Get random three destination
   - JWT authentication and Swagger
 - Struggles:
   - adding overallrating to cities
   - sorting column randomly to use skip/take
   - JWT Authentication application after adding token
 - TO DO:

   [ ] fix 500 internal error when edit/delete w/o username
   [ ] actual authentication
   [ ] MVC that calls on API created
-  [ ] Practice what Friday requirements are (need to include authentication, versioning, pagination, Swagger, or CORS)
+  [x] Practice what Friday requirements are (need to include authentication, versioning, pagination, Swagger, or CORS)

 #### 3/31/20 Work at Home Summary
 Tiffany Siu, Jiwon Han, and Adela Darmansyah